Tranquillity Base > Photo Meta Edit > User Guide > TIFF Metadata

 Examples:

-It might be appropriate to use day values for incrementing/decrementing.
-If you need to calculate dates, click the "Date Calculator..." button.
+It might be more appropriate to use day values when incrementing or decrementing.
+To calculate specific dates, click the 'Date Calculator…' button.

 - Tag #37520: Subsecond of Date Time (#306 in TIFF)